suffolklibraries/florian/borrow/recommendations/reviews/_posts/2018-03-06-the-watchmaker-of-filigree-street-by-natasha-pulley.md

 date: 2018-03-06
 author: chantry-journeys
 category: fiction
-excerpt: '<cite>The Watchmaker of Filigree Street</cite> is a charming magic realist novel, with gothic undertones and a historical setting.'
+excerpt: '<cite>The Watchmaker of Filigree Street</cite> is a charming magic realist novel, with gothic undertones and a  setting.'
 featured-image: /images/featured/featured-watchmaker-of-filigree-street.jpg
 featured-alt: "The Watchmaker of Filigree Street"
 featured-link-text: "Read Chantry Journeys book group's review of <cite>The Watchmaker of Filigree Street</cite>"
 breadcrumb: staff-picks
-historical

 genre-image: /images/featured/featured-watchmaker-of-filigree-street-genre.jpg
 genre-alt: The Watchmaker of Filigree Street
 ---